ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 rather in aggregated data.
 Conventional methods require collecting individual responses and then aggregating them on some server, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
-This document describes a multi-party distributed aggregation protocol (DAP) for privacy preserving measurement which can be used to collect aggregate data without revealing any individual contributor's data.
+This document describes a multi-party Distributed Aggregation Protocol (DAP) for privacy preserving measurement which can be used to collect aggregate data without revealing any individual contributor's data.